 - Your story is too long/too short to put in with the other stories they’ve already accepted (they have finite space)

-- It’s not quite the right story for them
+- It’s not quite the right story for their publishing house

 - The story doesn’t quite meet the theme of the anthology